abhiMishra98/Benchmarking-STM32G4-Accelerators/readme.md

 ## ✅ MATLAB Validation

 - Recorded amplitude for different frequency sweeps for both FIR and IIR filters
-- plotted it in MATLAB comparing it with the magnitude response of the filter to determine the correctness of CMSIS and FMAC implementation on hardware
+- Plotted it in MATLAB, comparing it with the magnitude response of the filter to determine the correctness of CMSIS and FMAC implementation on hardware

 ## 📊 Benchmarking Results
-The below results are for IIR EMA implementation -
+The results below are for the IIR EMA implementation -

 | Metric                 | CMSIS-DSP     | FMAC        |
 |------------------------|---------------|---------------